C0D1UM/technical-standard/django/models/README.md

 Two important things you need to know after extend `AbstractSoftDeletionModelController`:

-- It overwrite the `delete()` method so that when you call delete method in your model object it update `alive = null` instead of actual delete the object.
+- It overwrite the `delete()` method so that when you call delete method in your model object it update `alive = null` instead of actually delete the object.
 - It provided you with two managers `objects` and `all_objects`

 ```python